LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

         -	`<title>` (e.g. Infrastructure Investment and Jobs Act)
             -	The display title for the bill or resolution.
 -	`<amendedAmendment>`
-    -	Parent container for the amendment amended by the amendment.
+    -	Container for the amendment amended by the amendment.
 An `<amendedAmendment>` element may include the following children (the below amendment data is taken from https://api.data.gov/congress/v3/amendment/117/samdt/2564) :
         -	`<number>` (e.g. 2137)
             -	The assigned amendment number.
         - `<description>`